Challenges and Solutions

-This unique trial has being carried out on three lanes of the strategic highway and the recycled content mix will be monitored against primary aggregate asphalts to ensure its durability and retention of a skid resistant surface.
+This unique trial is being carried out on three lanes of the strategic highway and the recycled content mix will be monitored against primary aggregate asphalts, to ensure its durability and retention of a skid resistant surface.

 While a long-term study of the pavement’s performance will now be conducted, Tim Metcalf, director of aggregates and asphalt at FM Conway, believes the trial has the potential to transform the way Britain’s strategic road asset is maintained.